• Skip to primary navigation

 What is Cumin Powder?

 Cumin powder is a staple pantry spice in many cuisines prepared by grinding freshly roasted whole cumin seeds.
-Also referred to as Jeera powder or Bhuna Jeera Powder in Hindi.
+It is also referred to as Jeera powder or Bhuna Jeera Powder in Hindi.

 Cumin seeds are a quintessential ingredient used to make spice blends like garam masala, curry powder, dips, and rice pilaf.
 At the same time, you can use ground cumin in curries, stews, soups, stir-fries, and more.